lssfau/hyteg/tutorials/full-apps/full-apps.md

 \page Full_Apps Full Apps

-* \subpage 05_FullAppP1GMG
+* \subpage FA.01_FullAppP1GMG
     - Setting up a complete app using P1 elements which will perform geometric multigrid to solve the Laplace equation

+* \subpage FA.02_CouetteFlow
+    - Demonstration of a Couette flow problem on an annulus

-* \subpage 06_FullAppPlumeInCube
+* \subpage FA.03_PlumeInCube
     - Setting up a complete app that will solve a coupled system of the Stokes equations and the convection-diffusion equation

-* \subpage 07_IsoviscousConvectionAnnulus
+* \subpage FA.04_IsoviscousConvectionAnnulus
     - Setting up a complete app that solves a coupled system of the Stokes equations and the advection-diffusion equation on an Annulus

-* \subpage 08_CahnHilliard
+* \subpage FA.05_CahnHilliard
     - Implement the usage of `LinearCombinationForm` to define specialized bilinear forms for the Cahn-Hilliard (CH) equation

-* \subpage 10_DGAMR
+* \subpage FA.06_DG+AMR
     - Implementation to solve the Poisson equation using a discontinuous Galerkin discretization and adaptive mesh refinement

-* \subpage 11_CouetteFlow
-    - Demonstration of a Couette flow problem on an annulus

-* \subpage 12_UnresolvedParticles
+* \subpage FA.07_UnresolvedParticles
     - Transportation of unresolved particles subject to an underlying velocity field